-- Networking – to help connect members to others doing similar work and to connect junior faculty to potential mentors.
+- Continue networking efforts to help connect members to others doing similar work and to connect junior faculty to potential mentors.

 - Continue to work on increasing communication outside of the annual meeting through email, twitter and the establishment of a quarterly e-symposium to discuss a relevant paper or the research of a RIG member.

-- Contribute to the scientific community annually through a competitive or guaranteed symposium.
+- Contribute to the scientific community through a competitive symposium at the 2021 annual conference

 - Support the Grants Committee for grants pertaining to Symptom Science

-- Communicate multiple times in the year for nominations of RIG awards
+- Communicate with members multiple times throughout the year regarding RIG business

-- Continue to promote and disseminate new nursing research in the field of symptom science through annual RIG meeting research presentations, email announcements, guaranteed and competitive symposiums, and RIG-sponsored virtual learning events.
+- Promote and disseminate new nursing research in the field of symptom science through annual RIG meeting research presentations, email announcements, guaranteed and competitive symposiums, and RIG-sponsored virtual learning events.

 RIIG Minutes/Meeting Summary

 If you are interested in learning more about the Symptom Science RIG, please explore the minutes from the past meetings:

 Symptom Science RIG minutes from the 2018 Annual Research Conference

 Symptom Science RIG minutes from the 2017 Annual Research Conference

 Symptom Science RIG minutes from the 2016 Annual Research Conference

 RIIG Member Research Updates